techjoomla/docs.github.io/docs/joomla-rest-api/com-api-plugin-development.md

 ---
+title:       Writing your own API Plugin
+description: Writing your own API Plugin for REST API framework for Joomla (com_api)
+path:        docs/joomla-rest-api
+source:      com-api-plugin-development.md
+hero:        Joomla REST API - Writing your own API Plugin
 date:        2017-01-15
-title: Writing your own API Plugin
-description: API framework for Joomla
 categories:
   - Joomla REST API
 tags:
   - Joomla
   - REST API
-type: Document
-nav_ordering: 2
-showSidebar: true
-published: true
-pageTitle: "Writing your own API Plugin"
-permalink: joomla-rest-api/com-api-plugin-development.html
+  - com_api
 ---

+You can add new APIs by creating plugins for your own components.
+Plugin needs to be of 'api' type.
+Each plugin can have multiple API resources.

 Each resource supports the GET, POST and DELETE operations.
 These are exposed by creating methods of the same name, i.e. `get()` `post()` and `delete()` in each of the resources.
 If a resouce URL is accessed via HTTP POST, the post() method is called, and similarly for the rest.

 ## API plugin file structure
+* users.php *(plugin entry file)*
+* users.xml *(plugin manifest file)*
+* users *(**Resources** folder having resource file, keep name same as plugin name)*
+	- login.php *(Resource file)*
+	- users.php *(Resource file)*
 * language/en-GB *(Resource folder having resource file, keep name same as plugin name)*
 	- en-GB.plg_api_users.ini *(add plugin language constant)*
 	- en-GB.plg_api_users.sys.ini
-* users *(**Resources** folder having resource file, keep name same as plugin name)*
-	- login.php *(Resource file)*
-	- users.php *(Resource file)*
-* users.php *(plugin entry file)*
-* users.xml *(plugin manifest file)*

 !!! note
     You can add multiple resource in resource folder and use them for different purpose.
 Usually, each resource will map to an object type for your extension.